-Arewa is the one of the 1,700 Nigerian women entrepreneurs to have participated in our Road to Growth programme.
-From 2019-2020 we supported her to develop a framework for planning her business and to grow her network to include like-minded women in her community.
+Through our Road to Growth programme, Arewa developed a framework for planning her business and grew her network to include like-minded women in her community.

 The growth of my business has had a tremendous impact on the people around me.

 My name is Arewa Tobiloba, I am the only woman in my family because my parents separated when I was three.
 I started my entrepreneurship journey back when I was in university as a way to get an extra income.

 My business is a textile design business called Adire World.
 We started in 2016 and we design fabric patterns.
 We work with fashion designers and individuals to create custom prints.
 We also create custom prints which we sell online.
 I started my business as a result of my love for art and fashion.

 One of the major challenges of being an entrepreneur in Nigeria, especially being a woman in my field, is the belief that men are supposed to be the creative designers and women are not.
 Also, generally, there’s gender inequality in the entrepreneurship space in Nigeria.